 Youth Council Grant

 The Longmont Youth Council, an advisory board composed of teens who bring awareness to and try to resolve youth issues in the community.
 Grant season open all year long.
 Applications will be considered as they are received.
 Grants are given to organizations in Longmont that work with school-age youth (ages 5-18) in order to make a positive change, improve, or provide a benefit to our community.
 The Longmont Youth Council provides grants of up to $500.
 Groups applying for a grant must be able to spend the money by the end of the 2017 calendar year.
 Follow up to make sure the groups spend their grants appropriately will be made.
 We look forward to hearing from other youth groups in the Longmont area and we wish you the best of luck with your application.

 Are you Interested in becoming involved with teen issues in our community?
-Join Longmont Youth Council and help advise City Council on issues that matter to teens.
+Join Longmont Youth Council and help advise City Council on issues that matter, click here to contact Olga Bermudez.